DavidFW1960/ABB-Home-Assistant-Usage/README.md

 2. The usage retrieval uses a bash script to retrieve the usage json file from Aussie Broadband.
 This then creates a sensor abb_usage.
 3. You need to run the abbcreds.sh script first.
 This stores all your logon information in a file, abbcreds.json; Creates an abbcookie.txt valid for 12 months; creates the abbtoken.json which is a refresh token that is used to refresh the cookie 100 days before it expires.
 (Cookies are valid for 1 year).
 This stops us hammering the ABB API unnecessarily.
 4. This script can be in a sub-directory and *should* be aware of it's location and expects the data files above in the same directory as the script.
 5. This script should work with any Home Assistant Installation...
 Hassbian, Hassio etc...
+(NOTE: it may not work with HA Docker as apparently and inexplicably, the docker container does not have the linux jq command!!!!
+In that case a cronjob should work)
 6. The abbcreds.sh will give you a 'hint' as to the value you entered the last time you ran the script.
 If that is unchanged, just press [Enter] otherwise EDIT the correct details in.
 You WILL need to rerun this script if you change your password!
-7. Your Home Assistant installation needs to have along term access token
+7. Your Home Assistant installation needs to have a long term access token
 8. You can make your own cards for Lovelace or use my sample ones.
 The Lovelace cards I supply require 2 custom cards. config-template-card and bar-card available here: